hoytech/quadrable/README.md

 Keys and values can be arbitrarily long, with the exception that the empty string is not allowed as a key.

 Although in the `quadb` application some values are presented in hexadecimal encoding, the Quadrable library itself does not use hexadecimal at all.
-You may find it convenient to use the `to_hex` and `from_hex` utilities used by `quadb` and the test-suite:
+In your own program you may find it convenient to use the `to_hex` and `from_hex` utilities used by `quadb` and the test-suite:

     #include "hoytech/hex.h"
     using hoytech::to_hex;
     using hoytech::from_hex;

-When using the `quadb` command-line tool, care should be taken to ensure that keys/values don't embed certain characters, as described in [quadb import](#quadb-import).
+If using certain commands in the `quadb` command-line tool, care should be taken to ensure that keys/values don't embed separator characters, as described in [quadb import](#quadb-import).

 ### Heads